San Francisco, California

 Bayview / Hunters Point / Visitacion Valley (southeast)Choice-enrollment; high-priority for SES-based tiebreakersBret Harte / Malcolm X / Visitacion Valley ElementaryThurgood Marshall HS; Lowell HS application option

 SFUSD's Student Assignment Policy lottery runs on a fixed annual timeline; the 89% one-of-listed-choices statistic does not mean 89% get their first choice.
 Buyers should plan to apply early, list a broad set of acceptable schools, and have a backup plan (private, parochial, charter, or an SFUSD school that was NOT first-choice).
-Lily walks new SF family buyers through the SFUSD timeline before committing to a property in any specific neighbourhood.
+Lily walks new SF buyers prioritizing school assignment through the SFUSD timeline before committing to a property in any specific neighbourhood.

 Highlight schools